ysimonson/binlog/README.md

 ### Checks

 Lint and formatting checks can be run via `make check`.
-This will also be run in CI.
+Equivalent checks will also run in CI.